karan-nanda/FOREX-FBProphet/README.md

 # FOREX-FBProphet
+- This repository contains an implementation of the Facebook Prophet model for time series forecasting.
+The Prophet model is a powerful tool developed by Facebook's Core Data Science team that is specifically designed to handle time series data with strong seasonality and various trends.

 ## Prepare your data:

  - Make sure you have a CSV file containing historical Forex data.
 The dataset used can be found [here](EURUSD_Candlestick_1_Hour_BID_04.05.2003-15.04.2023.csv) or in the main repository.